SEN/ASN Support

 Wider maths before basics are secure

 Introducing shape, data, and fractions before basic number skills are solid can be counterproductive, leading to frustration and a loss of confidence that compounds year on year.
-For learners with SEN, it is imperative that teachers focus on basic skills, building a solid foundation of number knowledge and calculation skills.
+For learners with SEN/ASN, it is imperative that teachers focus on basic skills, building a solid foundation of number knowledge and calculation skills.

-Gaps go unnoticed until it’s too late
+Gaps go unnoticed until it is too late

-Without regular, formative assessment directly linked to learning steps, learners with additional needs often ‘progress’ through primary school with gaps that widen year on year.
+Without regular, formative assessment directly linked to learning steps, learners with additional needs often progress through primary school with gaps that widen year on year.
 The Big Maths framework of Progress Drives and steps allows teachers to provide a smooth learning journey that is considerate of pace and need for all learners.

 “Mathematical learning difficulties are very prevalent and often devastating in their impact on schooling, further education and employment.
 Prevalence in the UK is at least 25%.”